-List of Online Candy Stores
+List of Online Candy Stores (1-5)

 4. Yummies Candy and Nuts: Take a walk down memory lane at Yummies.
 This Maine-based store sells classics, hard-to-find items, plus locally created fudge, jams, and jellies.
-They specialize in historic/nostalgic candy arrangements and individual items.
+They specialize in historical/nostalgic candy arrangements and individual items.

 7. Richardson’s Candy Kitchen: The owners do it all themselves every day.
 The store sells caramels, fudge, truffles, cordials, and hundreds of other handmade delicacies.

 8. Windy City Sweets: Everything is made by hand each day at this famous Chicago-based store.
 Windy City Sweets has some of the world’s most famous chocolate-covered pretzels and various other unique treats.